Conformally covariant boundary correlation functions with a quantum group: Introduction

 \subsection{Two example applications to Schramm-Loewner evolutions}

-We illustrate the use of the correspondence and our main result by briefly describing two applications, which both arise from the theory of SLEs.
+We next illustrate the use of our main result by briefly describing two applications, which both arise from the theory of $\SLE$s.

-SLEs are random curves in planar domains that were introduced by Schramm \cite{Schramm-LERW_and_UST} as candidates of scaling limits of interfaces in statistical mechanics models at criticality.
-SLEs are constructed by a growth process of the curve, encoded in a Loewner chain, in such a way as to ensure the fundamental properties of conformal invariance (of the law associated to different domains) and domain Markov property (which describes the conditional law of the continuation of the curve, given a segment of it).
-In all SLE variants, a single parameter $\kappa>0$ captures some of the most important properties of the curve --- in physical terms $\kappa$ determines the universality class of the underlying statistical mechanics model.
+SLEs are random curves in planar domains that were introduced by Schramm \cite{Schramm-LERW_and_UST} as candidates of scaling limits of interfaces in statistical mechanics models at criticality. $\SLE$s are constructed by a growth process of the curve, encoded in a Loewner chain, in such a way as to ensure the fundamental properties of conformal invariance (of the law associated to different domains) and domain Markov property (which describes the conditional law of the continuation of the curve, given a segment of it).
+In all $\SLE$ variants, a single parameter $\kappa>0$ captures some of the most important properties of the curve --- in physical terms, $\kappa$ determines the universality class of the underlying statistical mechanics model and the central charge $c(\kappa)$ of the conformal field theory.
 In our applications, $\kappa$ determines the deformation parameter of the quantum group according to $q=e^{\ii\pi4/\kappa}$.

-The simplest setup of SLEs concerns curves living in a simply connected domain, starting from one marked boundary point and ending at another.
-A classification result sometimes referred to as ``Schramm's principle'' states that such random non-self-traversing curves with domain Markov property and conformally invariant laws are uniquely characterized by the parameter $\kappa$.
+The simplest setup of $\SLE$s concerns curves living in a simply connected domain, starting from one marked boundary point and ending at another.
+A classification result, sometimes referred to as ``Schramm's principle'', states that such random non-self-traversing curves with domain Markov property and conformally invariant laws are uniquely characterized by the parameter $\kappa$.
 The term chordal $\SLEk$ is used for these random curves.
-Chordal $\SLEk$, with particular values of $\kappa$, are known to be the scaling limits of interfaces in the presence of the simplest (Dobrushin) boundary conditions in various critical models of statistical mechanics, see e.g. \cite{Smirnov-critical_percolation,CN-critical_percolation_exploration_path,LSW-LERW_and_UST,Zhan-scaling_limits_of_planar_LERW,CDHKS-convergence_of_Ising_interfaces_to_SLE}.
+Chordal $\SLEk$, with particular values of $\kappa$, are known to be the scaling limits of interfaces in the presence of the simplest (Dobrushin) boundary conditions in various critical models of statistical mechanics --- see e.g. \cite{Smirnov-critical_percolation, LSW-LERW_and_UST, CN-critical_percolation_exploration_path, Zhan-scaling_limits_of_planar_LERW, CDHKS-convergence_of_Ising_interfaces_to_SLE}.